w4ffl35/audiorecorder/README.md

 ## Notes

 - The device picker shows playback and recording devices
-- Record writes captured samples to memory immediately.
+- Record writes captured samples to memory immediately
-- Stop ends capture and prompts for a `.wav` output path.# audiorecorder
+- Stop ends capture and prompts for a `.wav` output path
-# audiorecorder